Calendar for Friday, June 17

 ENTERTAINMENT

-"Newsies," 7 p.m. at The Theatre Company, 3125 S. Texas Ave., Suite 500.
-The Tony Award-winning musical is based on the newsboys' strike against Joseph Pulitzer and William Randolph Hearst in 1899.
+“Newsies,” 7 p.m. at The Theatre Company, 3125 Texas Ave., Suite 500 in Bryan.
+The Tony Award-winning musical is based on the newsboys’ strike against Joseph Pulitzer and William Randolph Hearst in 1899.
 Featuring songs by Alan Menken. $10-$20. theatrecompany.com.

 “Steel Magnolias,” 7:30 p.m. at StageCenter, 218 N. Bryan Ave. in Bryan.
 Robert Harling’s play about a group of friends in a small Louisiana town was the inspiration for the 1989 feature film.
-Directed by Micaela Eagle. $10. stagecenter.net.
+Directed by Micaela Eagle. $12 and $15. stagecenter.net.

 “The Sweet Delilah Swim Club,” 8 p.m. at Unity Theatre, 300 Church St. in Brenham.
 The play about the long-term friendships among five women was written by Jessie Jones, Nicholas Hope and Jamie Wooten.
 It is directed by Carolyn Houston Boone. $15 and $27. unitybrenham.org.